michalc/blog/README.md

 # blog [![Build Status](https://travis-ci.org/michalc/blog.svg?branch=master)](https://travis-ci.org/michalc/blog)

-The source for my personal blog at [http://charemza.name/](http://charemza.name/), powered by Jekyll, hosted on AWS S3 with Cloudfront as CDN, deployed using Travis.
+The source for my personal blog at [http://charemza.name/](http://charemza.name/), built using gulp, hosted on AWS S3 with Cloudfront as CDN, and deployed using Travis.

 ## Build